(Originally posted 10/5/12 Revised & updated 5/19/22)

 As kids back then, we didn’t care.
 We were not the picky, snotty, snobby, entitled kids of today.
 It was Halloween!
 We wore our costumes with pride!

 In kindergarten, I dressed up as Charlie Brown.
 I remember vividly seeing the costume and picking it out at the store.
 My dad argued with me, telling me, “That’s a boy costume!”
 I said, “No, dad, that’s Charlie Brown!”
 Basically, I didn’t care; I was a rebel even at that small age.

 I loved Charlie Brown and Snoopy, and especially “It’s The Great Pumpkin, Charlie Brown!”
 To this day, it’s not Halloween until I see that on TV.
 I have it on DVD, but it’s not the same as watching it on TV, commercials and all.

 Dad always got me ready for school and out to the bus.
 He worked the third shift at Ford, so he would come home just in time to get me up and out the door for school.
 He would style my long hair up really cute, either in pigtails or swept back with those cute plastic barrettes.

 On days when he had the time, he would pack me up a nice little brown bag lunch and draw pictures or write my name on the bag in markers and make it look fancy.
 I loved mornings with my dad.

-When I was in first grade, dad took me to the store and let me pick out my Halloween costume once again.
-I think dad was relieved that I picked out a girls costume.
+The next year I was in first grade and once again dad took me to the store and let me pick out my Halloween costume.
+I think he was relieved that I picked out a girl’s costume.
 I wanted to be a witch.
 No arguments there, we went right to the checkout line.
 I couldn’t wait!